Skip to main contentSkip to footer

 Biography

-Dr Karen Patterson earned her undergraduate degree in Psychology and General Science at the University of Oregon in the United States, followed by a Medical Degree from the University of Rochester School of Medicine & Dentistry.
-She completed her Internal Medicine training at Boston Medical Center, and her Respiratory and Critical Care training at the University of Chicago.
-After working as an Assistant Professor at the University of Pennsylvania for several years, she moved to the UK to join Brighton and Sussex Medical School in 2017.
-She is heavily invested in academic programme development, and has served as the Phase I lead (for Years 1 and 2) of undergraduate education.
-She is currently completing a PhD programme in granuloma biology.
+Dr Karen Patterson earned her undergraduate degree in Psychology and General Science from the University of Oregon in the United States, followed by a Medical Degree from the University of Rochester School of Medicine & Dentistry.
+She completed her internal medicine training at Boston Medical Center, and her respiratory and critical care training at the University of Chicago.
+After working as an Assistant Professor at the University of Pennsylvania, she moved to the UK to join the Brighton and Sussex Medical School in 2017.

 Research

-She has identified associations between immune cell signals (cytokine pathways) and regulatory (T cell) lymphocyte function with poor disease outcomes.
-Karen's current focus is on identifying how the lymphatic system modulates immune responses and the course of sarcoidosis.
-In the lab, she utilises digital pathology and bio-imaging analysis platforms to evaluate how granulomas and lymphatic networks interact and alter each others' function.
-The human lymphatic system - with its miles of nearly invisible lymphatic tracks and hundreds of pea-sized lymph nodes - is more than just a conduit for cell transit and a charging station for lymphocytes getting called to action.
-Rather, it appears to influence the processing of microbes and irritant particles, and has a role in determining which immune responses are suppressed or augmented.
-In this way micro responses in local lymphatic tracks and regional lymph nodes can modulate macro systemic changes in immune function.
+Karen's overarching research goal is to advance understanding around the pathobiology of sarcoidosis, and her research focuses on identifying key immune and lymphatic features which can modulate granulomatous inflammation.
+She has identified associations between cytokine pathways and regulatory lymphocyte function and poor disease outcomes.
+Currently, she utilises digital pathology and bio-imaging technologies to evaluate the interactions of granulomas and lymphatic networks.
+The human lymphatic system - with its miles of nearly invisible lymphatic tracks and hundreds of pea-sized lymph nodes - is more than just a conduit for cell transit and a conditioning platform for lymphocytes.
+Rather, it determines how the immune system responds to antigens (protein particles from microbes or cellular digestions), and has an important role in determining which immune responses are suppressed or augmented systemically.

-Karen is also actively involved with several sarcoidosis-focused clinical registry studies, including the multi-site SARCOVID study in the US which aims to identify short and long-term outcomes from (COVID and non-COVID) respiratory infections.
-In addition, she is an investigator for a multi-site study to identify prognostic markers in sarcoidosis.
-She was honoured to be a co-author on the recent sarcoidosis management guidelines sponsored by the American and British Thoracic Societies.
+Karen also is actively involved with sarcoidosis-focused clinical registry studies, including the multi-site SARCOVID study in the US which aims to identify short and long-term outcomes from (COVID and non-COVID) respiratory infections.
+In addition, she has niche interests in cardiac and fibrotic pulmonary sarcoidosis, writes about quality of life issues for patients with sarcoidosis, and was a co-author on the recent sarcoidosis management guidelines sponsored by the American and British Thoracic Societies.

 BACKGROUND IMAGE FOR PANEL